BozarthPrime/Slack-Emoji-Scraper/README.md

 # Additional Credits
-Alysha L. and Ryan V.
+Thanks to Alysha L. and Ryan V. for helping define what we needed for this and helping itterate on the design.